alderven/relayr/README.md

 Perform test reviews (for both automation and manual tests).

 As I understood your company has microservices architecture.
 In this case I would prefer having **functional** tests for every microservice and **integration** tests to test interaction between services.
-Also it is important to have **regression** tests with all functionality covered, but it is a lot work to do so it is a long term plans.
+Also, it is important to have **regression** tests with all functionality covered, but it is a lot work to do so it is a long term plans.
-Additionally it would be nice to have **monitoring** tests for getting healthcheck in production.
+Additionally, it would be nice to have **monitoring** tests for getting healthcheck in production.

 No flaky tests.
 No false negatives.
 Keep tests actualized and relevant.